 What if you need more time or are short on money?
 You can start deciding on either to take the SAT or the ACT by taking practice tests.
 SAT and ACT practice tests are available electronically or in print, and they can be had very affordable.
 Thus, through these efforts, you can obtain an experience of the tests which are as close to reality.
 You can then decide on a test that feels more familiar or comfortable to you and you can go for it.
 Through SAT and ACT practice tests, you can judge your performance which can guide you in making your choice for the real thing, whether it is the SAT or the ACT.

-Start reviewing with our helpful contents: Free Practice Tests for SAT Reading
+Start reviewing with our helpful contents: Free SAT Reading Practice Tests

 - SAT Languages Test